RTEMS/rtems-docs/c-user/configuring_a_system.rst

 =================================

-Clustered scheduling helps to control the worst-case latencies in a multi-processor system.
+Clustered scheduling helps to control the worst-case latencies in a multi-processor system (SMP).
 The goal is to reduce the amount of shared state in the system and thus prevention of lock contention.
 Modern multi-processor systems tend to have several layers of data and instruction caches.
 With clustered scheduling it is possible to honour the cache topology of a system and thus avoid expensive cache synchronization traffic.